xsharonhe/xsharonhe/README.md

 ### Hi there 👋
+I’m Sharon.
+At heart, I’m a problem solver — I’m passionate about solving deep, complex problems that our society faces.

-My name is Sharon, and I love exploring how technology can be used to develop scalable and reliable data-driven solutions.
-I fell in love with building software because I believe in technology's ability to develop creative solutions for the complex issues our society faces.
-Currently, I'm volunteering at PuMP, as their head of technology, where I'm building their new website and creating training documents for students to break into programming.
+🌱 Particularly, I’m interested in problems relating to designing scalable and reliable software and big data systems.
+I have experience mostly working with backend engineering, distributed systems, and security.
+Currently, I'm volunteering at PuMP, as their head of technology, where I've built their new website and created training documents for students to break into programming.
+I've also interned at Salesforce, Faire, Kiavi, and Geotab.
-- 🌱 I’m currently delving into infrastructure, database internals + distributed systems, and cloud computing
-- 📫 How to reach me: sharon.he1@uwaterloo.ca

-I'd love to have coffee chats for anyone is interested in tech, or getting in tech.
-Feel free to message me!
+📫 I’d love to listen and chat with other developers about their journeys in tech!
+Feel free to reach out or email me at sharonhe.dev@gmail.com.
 <!--
 **xsharonhe/xsharonhe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.